object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

 Many introductory Python courses exclusively use Jupyter notebooks, so nothing beyond that is assumed.
-Getting set up with a working Python installation is covered in :numref:`introduction` while the Python command line and using a text editor to create programmes in files are introduced from scratch in :numref:`programs_files`.
+Getting set up with a working Python installation is covered in :numref:`Chapter %s <introduction>` while the Python command line and using a text editor to create programmes in files are introduced from scratch in :numref:`Chapter %s <programs_files>`.

 How to use this book
 --------------------